svanherk/brightspace-integration/README.md

 > Uncaught DOMException: Failed to execute 'define' on 'CustomElementRegistry': the name "d2l-dependency" has already been used with this registry

-BSI's CI attempts to detect this error by searching through `node_modules` for multiple copies of the same thing.
+BSI's CI attempts to detect this error by searching through the `package-lock` fille for nested copies of the same thing.
 If it detects a duplicate, you'll get this CI failure:

 > Polymer sub-dependency detected "d2l-dependency" in "d2l-some-other-dependency".
 All Polymer dependencies must be at root level of "package-lock.json" to avoid duplicate registrations.
 Check that the version ranges in "package.json" do not contain anything beyond the major version.